Test Methodology & Science

 • Practice effects typically produce 5–15 point score increases on a second attempt, declining substantially on third and subsequent attempts.

-• Effects are larger for novel item formats (like matrix reasoning) and smaller for crystallised knowledge items.
+• Effects are larger for novel item formats such as matrix reasoning, and smaller for crystallised knowledge items.

 • Clinical standards recommend waiting at least 12 months before re-administering the same instrument for a valid comparison.